Promotional Marketing Brochures, Flyers, Ads & Inserts

 Classic CrooksView Thinking

-benefits and how the program works stay the same each year.
-However, such information as Honorary Chairs, donors and amount of produce recieved into the program each year changes.
-Previously, that ment
+Basic information about the MASS program's mission, benefits and how the program works stay the same each year.
+However, such information as Honorary Chairs, donors and amount of produce received into the program each year changes.
+Previously, that meant producing a new brochure each year.
+Our mission was to create a promotional marketing brochure that would be functional without quickly becoming outdated.

 To solve that problem, we created a pocket in the third panel.
 This allows our client to print off inexpensive "buck slips" in-house with the changeable information and slide it into the brochure.
-Business card slits add further versatlity to the piece.
+Business card slits add further versatility to the piece.

 Creating a Promotional Marketing Campaign On a Budget